cjsatuforc/rDUINOScope/README.txt

 #rDUINOScope

+ILI9488 SPI version:
+      - Auto data and time settings on clockScreen from GPS data
+      - Added AD7873 (ADS2046/XPT2046) Touch IC.
+The software is able to detect and display problem with the touch IC.
+      - Changed color for Name and Description when tracking object
+      - Custom line of text can be appended to the .csv files to display custom strings.
+          Example: I added "rich cluster with more than 100 stars" to M11 in messier.csv
+      - New pin arrangement...

 THE WORLD'S FIRST STAND ALONE ARDUINO BASED TELESCOPE CONTROL GOTO (handheld controller).

 rDUINOScope is an Open Source, Arduino Due based Telescope Control System (GOTO).
 Drafted as stand alone system, rDUINOScope does not need PC, Tablet or Cell Phone, nor Internet connection in order to operate and deliver stunning views!
 It does however supports Bluetooth and LX200 protocol to connect and be controlled by smart devices!